Individual and Community Support

 - MIT’s centralized office for students, faculty, and staff with concerns related to discrimination, discriminatory harassment, and bias.
 IDHR staff support community members who have experienced harm access to: resources on- and off-campus; supportive measures including academic and workplace accommodations; informal/alternative dispute resolution processes including mediation and facilitated dialogue; and the formal complaint process.

-- MIT Medical
+- MIT Health

 - Central resource for physical and mental health and well-being.